amitmse/in_Python_/Others/README.md

     		above the line is equal to the total distance of the data points below the line.

 		Issue: Error terms has zero mean and doesn’t depend on the independent variables.
-			Thus, there must be no relationship between the independent variable and the error term
+			Thus, there must be no relationship between the independent variable and the error term.

 		Test: Plot of residuals against the fitted values.
 If the residuals are randomly scattered around zero, with no apparent trend, it suggests that the mean-zero assumption is met.